Jimmy Stewart looked back on his service as a WWII bomber pilot as one of the greatest experiences of his life

 The war eventually got to everyone, even calm, mild-mannered Jimmy Stewart.
 “Fear is an insidious thing,” he said.
 “It can warp judgment, freeze reflexes, breed mistakes.
 And worse, it’s contagious.
 I felt my own fear and knew that if it wasn’t checked, it could infect my crew members.”

-The 453rd’s lead Fortress, Paper Doll, had no permanently assigned copilot.
+The 453rd’s lead Liberator, Paper Doll, had no permanently assigned copilot.
 That position was usually filled by one of the senior staff officers, often Stewart himself.
 Waist gunner Dan Brody recalled, “He exhibited himself as an excellent pilot, even under adverse conditions.”

 Like the men of the 445th, his new group found Stewart unfailingly friendly.
 On the way back up the runway, for example, when he saw a pedestrian he’d stop his jeep and drawl, “Hey fella, lak a ride?”